 On average, you can expect an insulated garage door to cost nearly double the price of its non-insulated counterpart.
 As an example, a single-skin, single-width uninsulated roller garage door can be purchased for around £500, whereas the comparable double-skin, single-width insulated version will cost roughly £950 to purchase.

-Garage doors are equipped with multiple moving parts and mechanisms that can be hazardous to work with, such as tension springs and rails and professional garage door contractors undergo specific training to enable them to deal with the doors safely whilst minimising risk.
+Garage doors are equipped with multiple moving parts and mechanisms that can be hazardous to work with, such as tension springs and rails.

 This is particularly important as garage doors are balanced when properly in place and the removing aspects of the door mechanisms alters this – which could lead to a serious, or even deadly, accident if improperly managed.

 Garage doors are inherently large, bulky items which can weigh more than they appear and should only be handled by those physically able to manoeuvre them safely and with adequate knowledge to do so.

 Even though you may be able to remove a garage door yourself, it is not a job to take lightly and should be left to the professionals.